 3-year-old Elanor Pam was once doodling on the kitchen floor when she glanced up at her mother and had a sudden epiphany: from the back, long hair actually covered the entire head and neck.
 Two lines around a circle would not do— Portrait of Mother Washing the Dishes required many, many more lines, superimposed and close together.
 Thus she embarked on her artistic journey, to the dismay of her parents.

-Sometime in the 2000s, she initiated tentative plans for a comic called Sinful, which contained zero nudity and only the barest mentions of sex, but did revolve around a horny demon having extremely mundane problems while posing as a human in a vaguely medieval village.
+Born in 1985, she graduated as a traditional printmaker, the coolest but most useless diploma one can get among the arts.
+Sometime in the 2000s, she came up with a comic called Sinful, which revolved around a demon posing as a human in a vaguely medieval village.
 It enjoyed discouraging levels of popularity.
-Roughly the opposite of emboldened, she penned a secondary project, a proof-of concept chapter she named God of Destruction, about the mostly peaceful reincarnation of said god being pursued by a violent cult of old white businessmen.
+Roughly the opposite of emboldened, she penned a secondary project, a proof-of concept chapter named God of Destruction, about the mostly peaceful reincarnation of said god being pursued by a violent cult of old white businessmen.
 It immediately attracted an engaged readership on webcomic platform DrunkDuck.
 Faced with a conundrum, she focused on the latter, pantsying a plot, and sporadically updated the former.
 This state of affairs would continue until she was clotheslined by an acute depressive episode.

-After some soul-searching, therapy and a few months of sertraline, she resolved to shelve her older projects and initiate a new, less ambitious one.
-(Yes, for those who remember Sinful, it was in fact very ambitious.)
-Picking up from an Inktober project, she wrote a full outline, lore and character profiles, and hired M. Rhys Bail as editor and pants-kicker.
-Thus was born the project you see today: The Path to Timbala, an epic tale of ancient kingdoms, spelunking gay princesses, and Shilloh's angry sheep Pakita.
+After some soul-searching, therapy, and sertralin, she resolved to shelve her older projects and commit to a new, wholly pre-planned project with a full outline, lore and character profiles, clearly delineated arcs and an ending.
+Thus was born the project you see today: The Path to Timbala, an epic tale of ancient kingdoms, spelunking gay princesses, and angry sheep.